 Geospatial Advisory Council

-Formerly known as the GIS Coordinating Body, the NYS Geospatial Advisory Council (GAC) was established in 1996 by the Office For Technology (OFT), the predecessor agency to ITS, as an advisory workgroup of NYS GIS stakeholders representing Federal, state, and local governments, non-profits, academics and private interests.
-Through its advisory role, the GAC provides guidance to the ITS, Office of the GIO on how to improve the delivery of public services, protect the public and the environment, and enhance the business climate for the benefit of the State, its municipalities, businesses and citizens, through the use of GIS technologies.
+Formerly known as the GIS Coordinating Body, the NYS Geospatial Advisory Council (GAC) was established in 1996 by the Office for Technology (OFT), the predecessor agency to the Office of Information Technology Services (ITS), as an advisory workgroup of NYS GIS stakeholders representing federal, state, and local governments, non-profits, academia, and private interests.
+Through its advisory role, the GAC provides guidance to the NYS Geographic Information Officer (GIO) on how to improve the delivery of public services, protect the public and the environment, and enhance the business climate for the benefit of the State, its municipalities, businesses, and citizens, through the use of GIS technologies.

 GAC Structure